Wizkym/liri-bot/README.md

 	If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody'

-* Step Four: node liri.js do-what-it-says
+* Command Four: node liri.js do-what-it-says

 	This will output the command placed in random.txt file